 This chapter describes methods to connect the debugger to the target hardware system.
-The programmable device or devices in the target system that contain the design to be debugged are usually placed on a printed circuit board along with a number of other support devices.
-The difficulty is that the boards differ greatly in the connections between their programmable devices, the other components, and the external connections of the boards.
+The programmable device in the target system that contains the design to be debugged is usually placed on a printed circuit board along with a number of other support devices.
+The difficulty is that the boards differ greatly in the connections between their programmable devices, the other components, and the external board connections.